Kol Nidre: Form of the ritual

+According to some Kol Nidre must be recited before sunset, as it is a form of hatarat nedarim (annulment of vows), which, according to halakha, should not be performed on major holidays (of which Yom Kippur is one).
+However, according to the customs that recite Kol Nidrei for the following year ("from this Day of Atonement until the [next] Day of Atonement that will come for our benefit"), this would not constitute a hatarat nedarim, and it should be permitted on Yom Kippur itself.

 Origin and history

-The date of the composition of the declaration and its author are alike unknown; but it was in existence at the Geonic period (589–1038 CE).
+The date of the composition of the declaration and its author are alike unknown, but it was in existence at the Geonic period (589–1038 CE).
 There was a common theory that it commenced during and because of a period of extreme persecution, in which Jews were forced at sword's point to convert (either to Christianity or Islam) and that Kol Nidre would restore the person's Jewish identity by nullifying the conversion in the eyes of the Jewish community.